DandyLyons/notes/content/Library/The Bible (WEB)/42 - Luke/Luke-18.md

 ###### v9
 He also spoke this parable to certain people who were convinced of their own righteousness, and who despised all others.

+### The Parable of the Pharisee and the Tax Collector
 ###### v10
 "Two men went up into the temple to pray; one was a Pharisee, and the other was a tax collector.